zuhairizainuddin/bmi_app/README.md

 # Introduction

 This is a simple BMI tracker app which I developed specifically for my Flutter workshop students.
-It is by no means perfect and the code structure may need some tweaking to make it follow the clean code principles fully.
+It is by no means perfect and the code structure may need some tweaking to make them follow the clean code principles fully.

 ## Features included in the app